ScienceParkStudyGroup/rna-seq-lesson/_episodes/04-bioinformatic-workflow.md

 $ 131631
 ~~~
 {: .output}
-Use `-F 20` to excluse "read reverse strand" and "read unmapped".
+Use `-F 20` to exclude "read reverse strand" and "read unmapped".
 <br>
 <br>
 Count the reads that align to the reverse strand.